Lima Memorial Health System Logo

 Hip pain may be caused by problems in the bones or cartilage of your hip, including:

-• Hip fractures -- can cause sudden and acute hip pain.
+- Hip fractures -- can cause sudden and acute hip pain.
 These injuries can be serious and lead to major problems.
-More common as people get older because falls are more likely and your bones become weaker.
+It is more common in older patients because their bones can be weaker.

-• Femoral acetabular impingement -- abnormal growth around your hip that is a precursor to hip arthritis.
-It can cause pain with movement and exercises.
+- Femoral acetabular impingement -- abnormal growth around your hip that is a precursor to hip arthritis.
+It can cause pain with movement and exercise.

 Pain in or around the hip may also be caused by problems such as: